-300+ Cyber Monday sales you can still shop today
+200+ Cyber Week sales you can still shop today

 - Uniqlo: Uniqlo’s sale is still in full swing, where you can save on ultra-light down coats, Heattech and more.

-- United by Blue: The sustainable outdoor brand is offering an extra 50% off sale items.
+- United by Blue: The sustainable outdoor brand is offering an extra 50% off sale items with code VERYMERRY.

 - Universal Standard: Universal Standard is launching 50 outfits at up to 50% off.

-- Urban Decay: Take 50% off the ever-popular Naked Reloaded eye shadow palette.

-- Urban Outfitters: Take 25% off your entire purchase.
+- Urban Outfitters: Take up to 40% off select styles.

-- Vera Bradley: Full-price styles are 30% off and sale styles are an extra 50% off at the famed handbag and travel brand.

 - Vincero Watches: Take home a new timepiece with 15% off sitewide, but you can snag up to 25% off if you spend more than $300.